P79N6A/server/conf/mail/HOWTO.md

 $ chromium localhost/today
 ```

+devices can connect to their own webserver, looking at local files, or other webservers on the VPN. to put private mail on servers on the global internet, there are a numerous 3rd-party auth solutions as Rack middleware - pick one and modify your config.ru as required. an express-router configuration using the WebID/ACL features of ldnode or our own WebID-support could also be used

 ## 4 write messages

-browser invokes your handler of choice for **mailto**-URIs.
-Android/iOS offer a built-in mail-composition app. on X11/Wayland, [mailto](mailto) can be a shell-script
+reply-link is a mailto: URI.
+Android/iOS offer a built-in mail-composition UI, on X11/Wayland handled with a [shell-script](mailto)